Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: How to Leverage These Insights to Improve the Model's Performance?

-We will be creating experiments related to natural language paraphrasing of sequences.
-This will be based on the fact that LLMs are not affected by the order of magnitude and size of digits \cite{shah-etal-2023-numeric}.
+In this subsection, we conduct experiments on the natural language paraphrasing of the input time sequences.
+This strategy capitalizes on the advanced abilities of large language models in handling language sequences.
+It is motivated by the fact that LLMs are insensitive by the order of magnitude and size of digits \cite{shah-etal-2023-numeric}.

-We have created a method to convert sequences into natural language paraphrases, the main process is using traditional natural language processing techniques to preprocess the series.
-For instance, if we have a discrete time series that represents temperature changes, we can denote it as $X_t$, where $X_t = [X_{1}, X_{2}, X_{3}, \ldots, X_{n}]$.
-To do this, we extract a natural language description of the sequence based on two data points and a trend from $X_t$ to $X_{t+1}$, "This is a discrete temperature time series.
-The temperature rises from $X_t$ to $X_{t+1}$, and falls from $X_{t+1}$ to $X_{t+2}$...".
-The string we get is our natural language paraphrasing sequence.
+We use natural language to describe the trend between consecutive values.
+For instance, given a time series $X$ where $X = [X_{1}, X_{2}, X_{3}, \ldots, X_{n}]$, we describe the trend from $X_t$ to $X_{t+1}$ as follows: "The value rises from $X_t$ to $X_{t+1}$, and falls from $X_{t+1}$ to $X_{t+2}$...".
+The string we get here is our natural language paraphrasing sequence.
+After generating responses based on the string, we extract the values from the text and construct the predicted time series.

-The sequence generated by the natural language paraphrasing of the text in $X_t$ is represented by $P_t$.
-Finally, we paraphrase the sequence from $X_t$ to $P_t$ through the large language model; we let the LLM prediction of $P_t$ get $\hat{P}_t$, after Extraction and Processing, get $\hat{X}_t$, then the above completed our prediction task.

-We load in the sequence and determine the movement of the sequence at each step.
-Then add "from xx increasing to xx," or "from xx decreasing to xx."
-Complete the process of modifying from time series to natural language.
-To convert a text sequence into a discrete sequence, we use the Reverse function, which converts the natural language series into a regular expression format through hard code.